paxdotdev/docs/src/intro-example.md

 # Example

 This example of Pax covers the basic concepts, suitable for a first look.
 You can find more examples [in the GitHub repository.](https://www.github.com/pax-lang/examples/)

-For more detail on the various pieces of Pax, see: [Anatomy of a Pax Program](/start-anatomy-of-a-pax-program.html)

 ### Clickable square
 _Clickable square_ centers a square in the viewport and animates its rotation when clicked.
 It includes: